ryanrolds/pathfinder/README.md

 #### Mapping tool for [*EVE ONLINE*](https://www.eveonline.com)

-This Pathfinder Fork is an attempt to make a community supported fork in the absence of [Exodus4d](https://github.com/exodus4d) that will include bug fixes and be upgraded for any changes to the Eve Online universe.
+This Pathfinder Fork is an attempt to make a community-supported fork in the absence of [Exodus4d](https://github.com/exodus4d) that will include bug fixes and be upgraded for any changes to the Eve Online universe.

 **For installation please see our [Docker-compose solution](https://github.com/goryn-clade/pathfinder-containers) that includes a detailed guide on how to get up and running.**